 Pregnancy can cause frequent constipation and excess gas.
 One of the key benefits of working at home is being able to relieve yourself with ease.
 Not so much when you’ve got multiple co-workers sitting inches away.

 Further, pregnant women often tire easily, especially during the first trimester.
 One friend always prided herself on never napping.
 But after she got pregnant, she had to nap for an hour every day for four months.

 Further, the recommended weight gain is ~25 – 35 lbs for the average weight women, or roughly 20% heavier.
 Imagine always carrying a backpack containing two watermelons everywhere you go.
 Tiring!

 Finally, trying to always protect your baby from harm’s way can take its toll.
 You’re always watching where you’re stepping, careful not to fall.
-You’re also protecting your belly from bashing into anything.
-You’re also constantly mindful of what you can and cannot eat and drink.
+In addition, you have to protect your belly from bashing into anything.
+Plus, you’re also constantly mindful of what you can and cannot eat and drink.

 However, roughly 10% – 20% of postpartum mothers experience a more severe form of depression that may last for up to a year.
 The condition is characterized by more intense feelings of sadness, despair, anxiety and irritability.

 Can you imagine being sad for months after giving birth to the most wonderful thing in your life?
 It’s an extremely frustrating experience that cannot be easily fixed.
 Support, counseling and medications can help.
 Slow down.

 Stop putting pressure on yourself to get all the chores done.
 Ask for more help around the house from your partner so you can focus more on developing a bond with your baby.
 Postpartum depression is a serious condition that needs more awareness.